-Botanical Gardens in Tucson are our urban desert oases.
+All the Botanical Gardens Tucson has are meant as our urban desert oases.

 she arranged his wedding to her daughter there.)